forwards/workshops/York2020_01/README.md

 ## Computing requirements

-Participants can bring their own lap yops or use those at the venue.
+Participants can bring their own laptops or use those at the venue.

 Laptops should have the following installed **prior** to attending the workshop: